-Angle: the lens of your device should be at eyes level.
-Place it too low and your audience will explore a dive of your nostrils, place it too high, and your scalp will be the centrepiece of the call.
+The lens of your device should be at eyes level.
+Place it too low and your audience will explore a dive of your nostrils, place it too high, and your scalp will be the centre piece of the call.

 We’ve all seen the ‘memes’ showing virtual conferences where one person is not wearing trousers (or worse) and stands up revealing way too much!
 At times, heads are cut off, audio quality is poor, lighting is bad and more.

 A bad set up leads to a bad user experience, people stop paying attention and the outcome of the session is reduced.